doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. MDMD - More Deadly Morrowind Denizens.esp
 1. MDMD - Creatures Add-on.esp

-If you installed the **Content** section, you will need to move "Quorn Resource Integration.esp" higher in your load order, so that Yet Another Guard Diversity Overhaul and Mamaea Awakened overwrite its changes.
-Move "Quorn Resource Integration.esp" and the other "New Items" plugins below the "Expansions Integrated" plugin installed in the **CONSISTENCY** section:
-1. Expansions Integrated.esp
-1. Hircine's Artifacts.esp
-1. Hunter's Mark.esp
-1. Quorn Resource Integration.esp

 Ensure that the following mods always load *last* (i.e. at the very bottom) in your load order:
 1. There Can Be Only One (Alt Fyr).esp
 1. Conflict Resolution.esp ```(installed in the next step)```